 Photo: @rizwaandharsey

-Theft, in the form of muggings, scams, and pickpocketing, remains part of the scenery as it would be in any developing city.
+In answer to why is Cape Town dangerous.
+There is theft, in the form of muggings, scams, and pickpocketing, which remains part of the scenery as it would be in any developing city.
 Because of these occurrences, among others, you can’t really wander around the city too much – it is a little dangerous to do so.
 Thankfully, the city is safe enough to tick off a great Cape Town itinerary!

 Carjackings are a particular issue in South Africa in general, and it is wise to double-check that you locked your doors before driving.
 When visiting Cape Town, it is always a great idea to take that extra level of precaution!